nbw/japan/content/posts/nareru.md

 Thanks for reading my blog.
 There's a lot going and I'm sorry that I haven't been in contact with everyone.

 My sister asked me today if I am more spiritually fulfilled here.
-I would say yes, but I will be really fulfilled when I have a better grasp on the language and don't feel embarassed all the time.
+I would say yes, but I will be really fulfilled when I have a better grasp on the language and don't feel embarrassed all the time.
 I am super grateful to be working towards that goal.
 In many ways I don't know what else I would want to be doing right now.

 Oh, thank you to my parents and family for helping me (especially my mom).
-The logistical bureacratic details of getting settled here would be impossible without her.
+The logistical bureaucratic details of getting settled here would be impossible without her.